Updated on 3/7/2022

 It should be noted that any of these types of medications take time to work.
 Patients may need to take an SSRI, for example, for 10-12 weeks before the medication takes full effect and really makes a difference in someone’s symptoms.
 Additionally, people with OCD typically require a higher dose of these medications than people who are taking the meds for another condition such as depression.

 If you think that you might have obsessive-compulsive disorder, do not hesitate to seek professional help.
+There are also OCD tests and assessments that can help you start on your journey to diagnosis.
 The sooner you get a diagnosis, the sooner you can be on track to feeling better and living life with OCD.